rating iconrating iconrating icon

 Myth 1: You'll lower your utility costs by using portable heating units for individual rooms instead of relying on a central heating system that uses gas.

 Fact: While it might be true that it takes less energy to heat smaller spaces separately, it's important to consider the cost of each type of energy.
 The electricity used to run portable space heaters is as much as five times more expensive than the gas you'll need to power your central heating system.
 Don't make the mistake of spending as much in electrical costs to heat a few rooms as you'll spend in gas costs to keep your entire house warm.
+To conclude, Portable heaters may heat a small room temporarily, but they’re inefficient, costly to run, and can be a fire hazard.
+A properly maintained central system is safer and more efficient long-term.

 Myth 2: Turning the central heating system's thermostat all the way to the highest setting will save heating costs by warming your house a lot faster.